 Been thinking about entering the world of data analytics?
 There’s no better time to get started!
 The Harvard Business Review named the roles of data analyst and data scientist as “the sexiest job of the 21st century.”
-The data analyst role was also included in Career Karma’s top tech jobs in both 2021 and 2022.
+The data analyst role was also included in Career Karma’s top tech jobs for the past three years running.

 In this article, we’ll talk about why becoming a data analyst is a great career choice, outline the tasks and responsibilities a data analyst has, and give a roadmap of how to continue on this exciting career path.